 Want to Take Better Photos?
-This is How I Do It #1
+This is How I Take Photographs #1

 People often ask me how I made particular photos.
 In this series of articles I will explain my thoughts and the photographic methods I used when making a featured photograph.
 In some ways it will become like a manual mode photography tutorial.
 I only use my camera on manual and always have done.